KBEB

-KBEB (92.5 FM) is a Commercial radio station in Sacramento, California, calling itself "92.5 The Breeze".
-It is owned by iHeartMedia and airs a soft adult contemporary format.
-KBEB carries the syndicated Delilah call-in and request show in the evening.

-KBEB has an effective radiated power (ERP) of 50,000 watts.
-The studios are in North Sacramento near Arden Fair Mall and the transmitter is off West Delano Street in Elverta.
-KBEB broadcasts using HD Radio technology.
-The HD2 digital subchannel formerly aired iHeartMedia's bilingual soft AC "Magic" format.
-The subchannel has since been turned off.
+KBEB (92.5 FM, "92.5 The Breeze") is a commercial radio station licensed to Sacramento, California, United States.
+Owned by iHeartMedia, it airs a soft adult contemporary format, with studios in North Sacramento near Arden Fair Mall and transmitter sited off West Delano Street in Elverta.
+KBEB broadcasts in HD Radio; the HD2 digital subchannel airs iHeartMedia's bilingual soft AC "Magic" format.

 History

 KFBK-FM and KAER

 In February 1947, the station signed on as KFBK-FM on 96.9 MHz.
 It was originally owned by McClatchy Newspapers, parent company of The Sacramento Bee.
 On January 9, 1958, the Federal Communications Commission (FCC) granted KFBK-FM's request to move the station to 92.5 MHz.
 For its first two decades, it largely simulcast co-owned KFBK.
 In the 1960s, it began playing classical music for some hours, and eventually went all-classical.

 In October 1978, KFBK-FM changed its call sign to KAER.
 It switched to a beautiful music format, playing quarter hour sweeps of soft, instrumental cover versions of popular songs.

 On July 24, 1987, McClatchy Newspapers sold KAER and KFBK to Westinghouse Broadcasting (Group W) for $19,001,000.
 The transaction closed in September.
 KAER began adding more vocals to the easy listening format in an effort to appeal to a younger demographic; eventually, the instrumentals would be dropped.